dhelonious/mastodon-snap/README.md

     sudo mastodon-server.setup

-> Note: Be patient if you have changed the `status.char-limit` or `status.char-counter`, as it takes some time to recompile the assets.
+> Note: Be patient if you have changed the `status.length`, as it takes some time to recompile the assets.
 Ideally, these values should be changed before setup.

 ## User names